-Windows sills aren't smack dab in the middle of a room, but they are still prime real estate — just think of all that light from the windows and view of the outdoors.
+Windows sills aren't smack dab in the middle of a room, but they are still prime real estate.
 Don't overlook the opportunity to do more with this seemingly small and narrow space.
 These seven project ideas not only expand the sill's usefulness, they also give your windows a more finished look.

 Terrain featured the custom fit window boxes, shown above, from The Sill.
 They fit perfectly within the window frame, are easy to make and perfect for herbs and other plants.

 This DC apartment bedroom, which belongs to Christine of StyleMuttHome, was cleverly tricked out with a large shelf bracket which covers the existing window sill and acts as a work space.